It may seem messy, but family-style dining offers lots of benefits including teaching good manners, learning moderation, and improving motor skills.

 Have you ever thought about how much coordination it takes to put food on a plate?
 Food comes in many shapes, sizes, textures and consistencies and with it, a massive variety of serving utensils.

-For toddlers and young elementary-aged kids, learning to use these serving utensils is great, practical motor skills practice that will help them with hand-eye coordination, as well as spatial reasoning.
+For toddlers and young elementary-aged kids, learning to use these utensils is great motor skills practice.
+It will help them with hand-eye coordination and spatial reasoning.

 5. It teaches children how to recognize hunger cues and know when they’re full

-When we first started serving our family dinners family-style, there were nights when both of my boys took WAY more food than their stomachs could handle, which resulted in stomach discomfort from overeating and food left on plates (which my noble husband then took to work for lunch the next day).
+When we first started family-style dining, my boys took WAY more food than their stomachs could handle.
+They had stomach discomfort from overeating and left food on plates (which my noble husband took for lunch the next day).

-It drove me a little crazy, but the benefit was quickly realized as they learned not only to serve themselves with moderation, but also to listen to their bodies’ hunger cues and recognize when they were full, which is a life skill that they will now have for a lifetime.
-(Side note: I have also noticed that since I got my kids to start packing their own lunches, they actually bring less food than I would probably pack for them, but now the lunchboxes come back empty much more often – because they only packed what they would actually eat!)
+It drove me up the wall, but the benefits were quickly realized.
+They learned not only to serve themselves with moderation, but also to listen to their body and recognize when they were full.
+It’s a life skill that they will now have for a lifetime.
+(Side note: I have also noticed that since I got my kids to start packing their own lunches, they actually bring less food than I would probably pack for them.
+Now the lunchboxes come back empty much more often – because they only packed what they would actually eat!)

 Like parenting, family dining styles are a matter of personal preference and taste.
 I don’t believe in absolutes and, in fact, there are times when I still serve my kids pre-plated meals.
-Whether I serve pre-plated or family-style meals, though, the most important thing is that we spend quality time sharing meals with my family and talking about our day.
+Whether I serve pre-plated or family-style meals, the most important thing is spending quality time with my family and talking about our day.